SystemsApproach/book/security/crypto.rst

 secret-key cipher, then the encryption and decryption keys would be identical.
 Secret-key ciphers are also known as symmetric-key ciphers since the secret is shared with both participants.
 We’ll take a look at the alternative, public-key ciphers, shortly.
-(Public-key cipers are known as also asymmetric-key ciphers, since as we’ll soon se, the two participants use different keys.)
+(Public-key ciphers are known as also asymmetric-key ciphers, since as we’ll soon see, the two participants use different keys.)

 .. [#] We use the term *participant* for the parties involved in a